-• split (StateBlock representing the mixed flow to be) -

-• outlets (a list of names for) -
+- representing the mixed flow to be split (StateBlock)- - list of names for outlets (a)-

 - flags dict containing information of which state variables were fixed during initialization, and should now be unfixed.
 This dict is returned by initialize if hold_state = True. - outlvl sets output level of logging